What is a Medical Assistant & What Do They Do?

 Skills Required to Be a Medical Assistant

-- Analytical skills: When working with patients, medical assistants need to be able to think critically and analyze data.
+• Analytical skills: When working with patients, medical assistants need to be able to think critically and analyze data.
 For example, taking and reviewing a patient’s medical history will require the medical assistant to piece together various information and data to understand what is going on.

-- Quick learner: Each workplace is different and needs help with different tasks.
-In addition, many medical assistants are trained on-the-job.
+• Quick learner: Each workplace is different and needs help with different tasks.
+In addition, many medical assistants are trained on the job.
 They will need to be able to quickly learn their workplace’s policies, procedures, and routines.

-- Communication: Effective communication is an essential part of providing quality care.
+• Communication: Effective interpersonal communication is an essential part of providing quality care.
 Medical assistants need to be able to skillfully communicate test results and instructions.
 In addition, they need to know how to make the patient feel welcome and comfortable in the clinic.
 Other closely related skills include empathy, cultural awareness, and customer service.
 Medical assistants should also know common terminology used in the workplace.

-- Computer skills: Working with electronic health records requires medical assistants to be able to navigate through the software.
+• Computer skills: Working with electronic health records requires medical assistants to be able to navigate through the software.
 They will also need to be able to type quickly and efficiently in order to accurately record patient information.

 >> See More: Skills Required to be a Medical Assistant